8 Tips for Managing Your Child’s Tangled Hair

 1. Use the Right Kind of Brush

-My hair is very curly, and the only effect brushes that have on it is to make it bushy and frizzy.
+My hair is very curly, and brushing makes it bushy and frizzy.
 So when our eldest daughter was very little, we used to untangle her hair using a comb, like I do with mine.

 The result was that bath time became quite unpleasant for everyone.